 Smith, from York City, was one of thousands of people who turned out at a "Save Our Plant" rally held at Sovereign Bank Stadium to show the community's support for keeping open the Harley manufacturing plant in Springettsbury Township.
 She had the emblem tattooed on her chest to remember the special day, she said.

-Like others who attended the event, Smith said she grew up with Harleys and the plant, and the bikes are woven into both the fabric of
+Like others who attended the event, Smith said she grew up with Harleys and the plant, and the bikes are woven into both the fabric of the community and the lives of those who work there.

 She remembers being 5 years old -- 35 years ago -- and riding on the tank of her dad's bike while he drove.
 He worked at the plant for more than 30 years before retiring, and her mom still works there, Smith said.